Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 \subsubsection{Nuclear Reaction Neutrons}

 The nuclear reactions used in these measurements were \Lipn and \Can, and were conducted at the University of Notre Dame Nuclear Science Laboratory.
 The Sta.
 ANA 5 MV accelerator was used to produce a beam of $^1$H$^+$, $^4$He$^{+}$ or $^4$He$^{++}$, which was impinged onto a water-cooled target.
 For the \Lipn measurement, a beam of $^1$H$^+$ was impinged on a thin LiF foil (natural abundance) mounted onto a thick tantalum backing.
 For the \Can reaction, a beam of either $^4$He$^{+}$ or $^4$He$^{++}$ was impinged on a 99\% isotopically enriched $^{13}$C layer evaporated on a thick tantalum backing.
 The outgoing neutrons for both reactions were measured at angles $\theta = 41.8^{\circ}$ or $127.5^{\circ}$ in the laboratory frame.
-The experimental set up at $\theta = 41.8^{\circ}$ is shown in Fig. \ref{fig:exp_setup}.
+The experimental set up at $\theta = 41.8^{\circ}$ is shown in Fig.~ \ref{fig:exp_setup}.

 Waveforms taken from the PEN scintillation detector were recorded using a CAEN V1725 250 MS/s, 14-bit waveform digitizer.
-The total pulse was integrated over 440~ns, with the short integral being 340~ns long and starting at an offset of 80~ns from the peak amplitude of the pulse.
+The total pulse was integrated over 440~ns, with the tail integral starting at an offset of 80~ns from the peak amplitude of the pulse.

+s The \Lipn reaction was used to measure neutrons in the range of $0.8\leq E_n \leq1.9$~MeV and the \Can reaction was used to measure neutrons in the range of $2.5\leq E_n \leq7.1$ MeV.
+The energy deposited by an equivalent energy neutron was simulated using Geant4 for each measurement.
+As described in Section \ref{cf_section}, the data was fit with a sigmoid function, the terms $p_1$ and $p_2$ were fixed, and the sigmoid function was fit to the smeared neutron simulation.
+In Fig.~\ref{fig:ND_neutrons}, the data from $E_n = 1.721$ MeV is plotted with the corresponding simulation.

+The PSD gates were determined by projecting a light bin onto the PSD axis and fitting a double Gaussian for each the proton and electron recoil band (Fig.~\ref{fig:ND_PSD}).